craigmalenga/marketing/PROJECT_CONTEXT_MARKETING.md

 4. **NO SNIPPETS** - Even for single-line changes, provide the entire file
 5. **PRESERVE EVERYTHING** - Every comment, every blank line, every import
 6. **AVOID CIRCULAR IMPORTS** - Use lazy imports in functions when needed
+7. **INCLUDE NEW SERVICES** - Remember to add ProductExtractor when updating data_processor.py